asalber/python/docs/index.md

 ## Recipes

+- [The zen of python](https://www.python.org/dev/peps/pep-0020/).
+A collection of rules for writing good python code.

 ## Software tools

 - [Anaconda](https://www.anaconda.com/) An open-source python distribution that include most of the packages required for data science and machine learning.
 It also eases the management of different versions of python and the packages update.